graphhopper/directions-api/FAQ.md

 [Go to overview](./README.md)

-## Difference between the Directions API and the Open Source GraphHopper 'Core'?

-The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Tour Optimization API and the Geocoding API.
-This entire set is also available for self-hosting or via our hosted solution.

-The Routing API is completely open source as its based on the [open source GraphHopper 'Core'](https://github.com/graphhopper/graphhopper/).
-And because this is Apache Licensed you can use and even include it in commercial applications like for the Web, Desktop, Android or iOS.

 ## What is one credit?

 You can use [the estimator in the dashboard](https://graphhopper.com/dashboard/#/pricing) to easily calculate the necessary credits or get more details of how credits are calculated with the following: